Showing posts with label linux. Show all posts

 One of the biggest roadblocks to new users switching to Linux is that it's all just too confusing.
 There are endless options, both for the distros, and the software as well.
 But nobody seems to want to give a straight answer about what is best.

 The website Distrowatch is probably the best source of Linux information, but the first thing you are confronted with there is that there are 272 distros.
 And most of them have multiple versions, which are constantly being updated.
 So there are actually thousands of distros!
-Here are the top 40:
+Here are the current top 40:

 What I wanted is for someone to tell me which ones are any good.
 And it turns out if you are a non tech user like me, there are only a handful of suitable choices.